atomgalaxy/wg21-calltarget/calltarget.md

 resolver, but it does have the nice property that it doesn't take up a whole keyword.

+It *also* currently only works for constant expressions, so it's not general-purpose.
+For general arguments, one would need to pass reflections of arguments, and if those aren't constant expressions, this gets really complicated. `declcall` is far simpler.

 Many thanks to Daveed Vandevoorde for helping out with this example.

 ## Naming